OscarOdh/GMMK3_RGB/README.md

   the bus has not finished re-enumerating.

 ### `keymap.rs` — scan code ↔ LED index

+The translation table from "a key was pressed" to "which LED to flash."

 Keys are identified by **PS/2 set-1 scan code + extended flag**, not virtual key
 code: VK changes with Num Lock and layout, scan codes do not.
 Two cases need a